yassato/caige_barley/manuscript/manuscript.md

 ## Spatial Analysis of Field Trials with Splines (SpATS)

-To determine the upper limit of phenotypic variation attributable to spatial process, we used the Spatial Analysis of Field Trials with Splines (SpATS).
+To determine the upper limit of phenotypic variation attributable to spatial process, we used the Spatial Analysis of Field Trials with Splines (SpATS) [@rodriguez-alvarez_correcting_2018].
 Using P-spline, this method quantifies a fraction of phenotypic variation attributable to any spatial process.
 SpATS also quantified broad-sense heritability explained by plant's own genotypic effects.

-Describe:
+Describe the SpATS methods:
 - response variable
 - covariates
+- random and fixed effects
+- and other modified parameters

 For this line of spatial genetic analyses, we used the SpATS package [@rodriguez-alvarez_correcting_2018] implemented in R version x.x.x (R Core Team 2024).